sharad2/PhpaAll/Readme.txt

 ============================================================

 This feature has been approved by the end user.
-We are ready to merge this change in the master.
+We have to give feature of populating new job type and head of account type in the interfaces where we are creating a new job or new head.